 by Jamie Herzlich, Newsday

-Subsequently, it pays to look at how you’re classifying employees, says Yale Pollack, a partner at Ronkonkoma-based Campolo, Middleton & McCormick LLP.
+Still, offering incentives might “be a slippery slope,” says Yale Pollack, a partner at Ronkonkoma-based Campolo, Middleton & McCormick LLP.